Martín Campaña

-Martín Nicolás Campaña Delgado (born 29 May 1989) is a Uruguayan footballer who plays as a goalkeeper for Saudi Professional League club Al-Batin and the Uruguay national team.
+Martín Nicolás Campaña Delgado (born 29 May 1989) is a Uruguayan professional footballer who plays as a goalkeeper for Uruguayan Primera División club Peñarol.

 Club career

 Early career

 Born in Maldonado, Campaña joined Defensor Sporting's youth setup at the age of 13, from hometown side Deportivo Maldonado.
 In 2006, after finishing his formation, he moved back to his previous club on loan, and was assigned to the first team in Segunda División.

 In January 2008 Campaña moved to fellow second division side Atenas de San Carlos also in a temporary deal, playing regularly as his side narrowly missed out promotion.

 Cerro Largo

 Released by Danubio in the middle of 2008, Campaña joined Cerro Largo of the Primera División.
 He made his debut for the club on 9 November, starting in a 5–2 away loss to Bella Vista.

 Campaña spent his first season as a backup to Fernando Pérez, but was chosen as first-choice ahead of the 2009–10 campaign, overtaking Pérez and new signing Nicolás Gentilio.
 He was an undisputed starter for the club during year, but suffered team relegation.

 After Cerro Largo's relegation Campaña was loaned to fellow top-tier club Racing de Montevideo, for one year.
 A second-choice to Jorge Contreras, his only match for the club occurred on 13 November 2010 in a 2–0 loss at Danubio.

 Returning to Cerro Largo for 2011–12, Campaña was again an undisputed starter as his side achieved qualification for 2012 Copa Sudamericana by finishing fourth.